muratcan-yuksel/articles/apexchart.md

 for vue integration, visit here => https://apexcharts.com/docs/vue-charts/

 In Vue3, the docs are faulty.
-Global apex cahrt doens't work (the one they say to put it in main.js).
+Global apex chart doens't work (the one they say to put it in main.js).

 Instead, paste the following code to the component you wish to use the chart: